 Russia says it’s working with probe of doping forgery claims

-The Russian track and field federation says it's cooperating with an investigation into allegations its officials submitted forged paperwork in a doping case.
+The Russian track and field federation said Sunday it's cooperating with an investigation into allegations its officials submitted forged paperwork in a doping case.

+However, last year he was suspended on accusations of failing to make himself available for drug testing by giving accurate updates on his whereabouts.

+Failing to do so three times in 12 months generally leads to a ban, but sanctions can be reduced or removed altogether if there are mitigating circumstances such as serious illness.

-The federation says it "is providing full assistance to the Athletics Integrity Unit and we are in contact and cooperation."
+"In the case of Lysenko, the federation is providing full assistance to the Athletics Integrity Unit and we are in contact and cooperation," federation president Dmitry Shlyakhtin said in a statement, adding that the federation "has an interest in the investigation being objective."

+The federation didn't comment when asked whether any of its staff were suspended.

 The AIU confirmed it is investigating a Russian athlete's explanation in a whereabouts case, but didn't give further details.